unparalleled-js/docs-1/connectors/zendesk/ticket-fields.md

 ### Ticket custom output fields

-If you have configured a ticket custom field, you can retrieve the corresponding output.
+If you have configured ticket custom fields, you can retrieve the corresponding output.
 Below is an example of ticket custom output fields.

 <table class="unchanged rich-diff-level-one">
   <thead>